HaigBishop/swapbytes/rendezvous/README.md

+**This is the directory from https://github.com/libp2p/rust-libp2p/tree/master/examples/rendezvous taken and with a modified Cargo.toml**

 ## Description

 The rendezvous protocol example showcases how to implement a rendezvous server and interact with it using different binaries.